1Hz timebase with CMOS

 This version uses very common 32768Hz clock crystal.
 These crystals are inexpensive and widely available.
 CD4060 is 14-stage counter/divider and oscillator.
 Very useful IC.
 But we can only get 2Hz output from CD4060.
 So we need to divede our 2Hz one more time to get down to 1Hz.
 This is easy to do with CD4013 dual D-type flip/flop IC.
 In fact since CD4013 is dual flip/flop, so we could divide 1Hz down to 0,5Hz without any additional components.

 This circuit takes a bigger footprint on PCB since it uses two ICs, one with 14 and other with 16 pins.
 Might not be a problem, but one thing to consider.
 For 4000-series CMOS current consumption is relatively small and usually not a problem.
 Clock crystals vary in quality and some are not very accurate at all.
 Be sure to use right value load capacitors for your specific crystal (12pF in my example).
 You can also use external 32768Hz clock connected to CD4060 pin 11.
 This could be for example DS3231 RTC IC.
 It has very accurate 32768Hz output.
-Even the counterfeit chinese ones.
+Even on counterfeit chinese ones.

 1Hz from mains frequency